datagrok/subcommander/README.md

 				help -> /path/to/lib/subcommander/help

 5. Now you're ready to use your tool.
-It knows what directories it "owns" when you 'init' them, by creating a file named for itself plus ".context":
+It knows what directories it "owns" when you 'init' them, by creating a file named for itself plus ".context".
+Given this directory structure:

 		foo/bar/
 			baz1/